awesomerank/awesomerank.github.io/lists/markets/awesome-ruby.md

 ## Machine Learning

+* [Awesome Machine Learning with Ruby ★673](https://github.com/arbox/machine-learning-with-ruby) - A Curated List of Ruby Machine Learning Links and Resources.
 * [PredictionIO Ruby SDK](https://github.com/PredictionIO/PredictionIO-Ruby-SDK) - The PredictionIO Ruby SDK provides a convenient API to quickly record your users' behavior and retrieve personalized predictions for them.
 * [rb-libsvm ★251 ⏳2Y](https://github.com/febeling/rb-libsvm) - Ruby language bindings for LIBSVM.
 SVM is a machine learning and classification algorithm.
 * [Ruby Datumbox Wrapper ★11 ⏳3Y](https://github.com/marloncarvalho/ruby-datumbox) - It's a simple Ruby Datumbox Wrapper.
 At the moment the API currently allows you to build applications that make use of machine learning algorithms.